robs-code/TLC59116-RPi/README.md

 # RB-TLC59116
-Rob's Breakouts TLC59116 Arduino Library
+Rob's Breakouts TLC59116 Raspberry Pi Library

 # Install Instructions
 Download and extract (or clone) this repository to your project directory.
 Simply import TLC59116.py into your project to begin using it.